Winston-Lin/dziganto.github.io/_posts/2017-7-14-How-To-Ace-The-Data-Science-Interview.md

 To distill this down, whenever you're answering a question about which algorithm to use, consider the implications of a particular model with regards to accuracy, speed, and intrepretability.
 Let the constraints around these 3 characteristics drive your decision about which algorithm to use.

 ## Tip #4: Draw Pictures
+This should go without saying, *should* being the operative word.
+Most interviewees make good use of the whiteboard or a piece of paper but occassionally I interview someone who tries to explain everything in words.
+That makes for a bad experience, let me tell you.
+We've all heard the old adage: a picture is worth a thousand words.
+And it's so true.
+Applying this technique can turn a five minute rambling explanation into a 10-second drawing and a 30-second explanation.
+Remember, the whiteboard is your friend.
+Use it!

+A few things to keep in mind when drawing pictures:
+1. label your axes
+2. explain your axes
+3. stay in 2D (unless you're an artist; I've seen too many people crash and burn drawing in 3D)
+4. use different shapes to denote different classes or clusters (e.g. triangles for class 0; circles for class 1)
+5. using different colors for classification or clustering is helpful (still use #4 though)
+6. vocalize what you're doing while you're doing it; it helps me follow because I haven't perfected my mind reading skills yet

+## Tip #5: Avoid Jargon or Concepts That You're Not Confident About
+This is hands down the easiest way to sabotage yourself.
+I see it all the time.
+Here's the situation.
+You're deep in your explanation of how gradient descent works and things are going smoothly, so you decide to reach a little and mention *Elastic Net* when describing how it applies to regularization even though you're not very confident in how Elastic Net works or exactly what it is.
+But things were going great and you want to show how smart you are.
+Thing is, you don't notice how painfully obvious it is to the interviewer that you don't know this term.
+Your voice quivers or you wince when you let slip the word *Elastic Net*.
+It's likely imperceptible to you but not to us.
+What happens?
+The moment you're done talking I effortlessly wreck your world.
+I hone in on your weakness and exploit it.
+Am I being a jerk?
+Some people think so.
+But consider this.
+If I hire you, odds are you're going to have to defend a model or platform to hardcore techies or C-level execs.
+Also imagine you pull the same stunt.
+Things are going well, you're explaining the pros of your model, and then you let slip this slippery term you haven't quite come to grips with.
+Now it's not me that's going to pick you apart; it's one of them.
+And once you fail to explain this term, you lose all credibility.
+Your model or platform is kaput.
+So this is really an exercise in communication.
+You need to foster credibility and you do that by exhibiting knowledge, not the contrary.